jatin-choubey/jatin-choubey/README.md

 # 👋 Hi, I’m Jatin Prakash Choubey.

 - I Love to encounter new problems
-- I’m interested in learning new technologies
+- Interested in learning new technologies
-- I’m currently learning Blockchain technology through Ethereum Network
+- Currently learning Blockchain technology through Ethereum Network and working on Smart Contracts
 - How to reach me.
 GMAIL:- jatinchoubey29@gmail.com
 - In-depth knowledge of C++